Assia655/project/README.md

 - The frontend is linked to the backend via an API service in Angular, allowing users to view their wallet balances, carbon prices, and transaction details on the dashboard.

 ### 5.3 Services Linked
+- *User Service* : Permet login and signin, also returning wallet'balance for each user.
-- **Price Service**: Displays the latest carbon price in EUR or ETH.
+- *Price Service*: Displays the latest carbon price in EUR or ETH.
-- **Transaction Service**: Displays user transactions and balances.
+- *Transaction Service*: Displays user transactions and balances.

 ## 6. Conclusion